allenai/allennlp/tutorials/tagger/README.md

         self.token_indexers = token_indexers or {"tokens": SingleIdTokenIndexer()}
 ```

-Notice that the constructor accepts a dict `index_name` -> `token_indexer`,
-but that by default it just maps each token to an ID.
-You can also see that the base `DatasetReader` constructor has a parameter
+The base `DatasetReader` constructor has a parameter
-that allows for "lazy" reading of large datasets, but that we don't need to use that
+that allows for "lazy" reading of large datasets,
-seeing as how our training and validation datasets each have two sentences.
+but our datasets only have two sentences each, so we just specify `False`.

 ### Implementing `text_to_instance`